Categories

 Passenger Capacity

 Tesla also highlighted passenger capacity in comparison to Model 3 which is 7 vs 5.
-The +2 room in Model S is enabled by converting the trunk into seating space only after additional $4,000 upgrade of rear facing seats for kids.
+The +2 room in Model S is enabled by converting the trunk into seating space only after an additional $4,000 upgrade of rear-facing seats for kids.

 Surely this is an expensive option that gives Model 3 another edge in the cost department over the S.